 According to a new study in The Journal of Sports Medicine and Physical Fitness

-, logging miles may not be enough to prepare your legs for a marathon
+, logging miles may not be enough to prepare your legs

 .
 Researchers found that runners who completed 13.1 miles experienced some muscle damage but still had some strength and endurance left in their legs, while athletes who finished the full 26.2 had more muscle damage and totally fatigued legs.
 Plus, while the former group was able to maintain their pace throughout the race, the latter seriously slowed down during the second half of the race, which the researchers say is very likely because of lethargic legs.

 “Of course it’s impossible to finish the race with zero muscle damage, but I believe it can be reduced beyond what we saw in our study with appropriate training, and that this will directly apply to a higher running pace at the end of the race,” says study author Juan del Coso, Ph.D.
 Though the study was small, the runners all had done reasonable levels of training.
 But despite this, they still suffered muscle damage.
 “The stress imposed by the distance of 26.2 miles on the leg muscle needs a particular physical preparation that likely cannot be obtained just with running as training,” del Coso says.
 Recent research

 has suggested that doing lower-body strength training